hci-lab-um/heuristics-for-test-tool-design/Qualityattributesv2.md

 You can of course go to buy the new standard, [ISO 25019](https://www.iso.org/standard/78177.html) which has different definitions.
 Or use this summary from TMAP of the previous version ISO 25010 with their additional definitions for AI and sustainability [Summary of ISO 20510 from TMAP with links to additional attributes](https://www.tmap.net/wiki/quality-characteristics).

-<a name="paper1"></a>    [Back to Top](#TopofPage)
-## Our Academic Papers

-Evans, Isabel, Chris Porter, Mark Micallef, and Julian Harty.
-"Stuck in limbo with magical solutions: The testers’ lived experiences of tools and automation."
-In Proceedings of the 15th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications, vol. 2, pp. 195-202.
-SCITEPRESS-Science and Technology Publications, 2020.

-Evans, Isabel, Chris Porter, and Mark Micallef.
-"Scared, frustrated and quietly proud: Testers’ lived experience of tools and automation."
-In Proceedings of the 32nd European Conference on Cognitive Ergonomics, pp. 1-7.
-2021.

-Evans, Isabel, Chris Porter, Mark Micallef, and Julian Harty.
-"Test Tools: an illusion of usability?"
-In 2020 IEEE International Conference on Software Testing, Verification and Validation Workshops (ICSTW), pp. 392-397.
-IEEE, 2020.

 <a name="UI-LX1"></a>    [Back to Top](#TopofPage)

 ## Usability, Quality in Use, and the User Experience: how they relate together

 Quality in Use (QiU) and Usability had the most frequent mentions in our data.